starcin/hydrate-plugin/README.md

 # Hydrate
 A simple Godot plugin to make you remember to hydrate periodically.
-Beneficial especially developers who migrated from fancy engines that have long compile times and stuff.
+Beneficial especially for developers who migrated from fancy engines that have long compile times.
 Unfortunately Godot does not have long compile times or other features for you to have a coffee break.
 This plugin will help you stay hydrated.

 ## Settings
 There are some very simple settings to customize the plugin: